team-sandiego/ohdeer/README.md

   - Users having little interest on taking time to fill out a report

   - Users not being able to recognize certain species they see in order to describe them

+  - Users not having an account to connect with Survey123 will have to be willing to create one

   - In the future, including traffic volume data and numbers of species data should be included as a temporal study to see the difference the app is making in regards to animal conservation